"If you ain't cookin' with a wooden spoon, you ain't cookin." - Chef Lee Richardson, in an interview with Viking

 Pro Tips for Wooden Spoons:

-Size Matters - You'll generally want longer spoons.
+You'll generally want longer spoons.
 Most pots are 8" to 10" tall, so you'll want enough of the handle to stick out of the pot to grab it - even when it's angled across the pot.
-So, 15" spoons and 17" spoons are great for most uses.
-If you cook with larger pots, or larger batched of chili, for example, a 24" spoon is recommended for its strength and length.
+So, 12" spoons and 16" spoons are great for most uses.

 Enjoy, and bon appétit!